sonjagrath/modelling_gall_wasps/README.md

 * All code is available in this github repository.
 * Supplementary material for the publication is available at figshare: <!-- still to be done -->

-## Infomation on running scripts

-* The R and Python scripts should be run from the directory they are in.
-Output will be stored in created subfolders as the code is run.
-* The file session_info.txt gives information on version numbers of all R packages and the platform for final analyses described in the manuscript.

 ## Directory structure

 ### **`code`**

+Information on running scripts:
+The R and Python scripts should be run from the directory they are in.
+Output will be stored in created subfolders as the code is run.

 #### **`Python`**